Ayman-Barghout/Ayman-Barghout.github.io/content/en/about/index.md

 date = "2020-12-31"
 +++

-My name is Ayman Barghout, I am an Egyptian software developer, I am happiest when writing high-quality code to produce elegant applications that people can benefit from.
+An Egyptian software developer, I am happiest when writing high-quality code to produce elegant applications that people can benefit from.

 I am currently interested in Google's Flutter SDK for building cross-platform native applications that are performant and look slick.